 Should You Quit Your Job to Travel?

 Before walking out of your office and hitting the road, think very carefully about whether or not leaving your job is right for you.
-Read below for some things you should consider before deciding to travel full-time.

 Do you just want a different job?
 Before writing a resignation letter, think carefully about whether you really want to travel long-term, or whether you simply want a different job.
 If you want a different job, begin a job search to find a job that fits your needs and interests.